Arevy/shopx-frontend/README.md

 | Admin portal         | `http://localhost:3000` | Internal merchandising & CMS tooling  |
 | GraphQL backend      | `http://localhost:4000/graphql` | Data source for both UIs              |

-> ℹ️  Ports are coordinated across the monorepo: the admin portal stays on 3000 while the storefront runs on 3100 to avoid conflicts.
+> ℹ️  Ports are coordinated across the monorepo: the admin portal stays on 3000 while the store front runs on 3100 to avoid conflicts.

 ---